SARDINE RUN Best Time: 15 June to 15 July 2024 - Book Now !!!

 As divers, we first approach the situation carefully and watch from the boat what is going on.

 Then we slide into the water and watch the incredible scene from a depth of approximately 5-7m.
 Such a Bait Ball can last from a few minutes to half an hour or even longer.

 When it is over it’s back on the boat and off to the next group of sardines.

 This can go on for hours or even the whole day with a short lunch break in between.

-Our staff is preparing the boat and equipment for the next day, washing off all diving equipment and hanging the wet suits into our heated equipment room at the Ocean View Hotel.
+Our staff is preparing the boat and equipment for the next day, washing off all diving equipment and hanging the wet suits into our heated equipment room at the Hotel.

-We meet for a drink in the bar where the incredible management often serves us crayfish and oysters for bar snacks.
+We meet for a drink in the bar where the incredible management often serves us calamari and oysters for free bar snacks.

 A scrumptious buffet awaits us from 18h00 at leisure